 When we decided to renovate our master bathroom, 99.9% of the reason was because we wanted a nicer shower.
-We wanted tile, and a bench, and fancy faucets, and more space.
+We wanted tile, and a bench, and fancy faucets, and more space [See all of the amazing Bathroom Design Plans here].
 Those dreams are finally coming true!
 But some reno hurdles were harder to get over than others, and figuring out what do to for a shower bench was one of them.
 I couldn’t find the information I wanted anywhere!
 Why are people paying for more expensive materials?
 Just for the look?
 Do they have to be maintained?
 Which is the easiest to install?
 So I figured out some answers on my own, and hopefully you won’t need to stress about it in the future!

-When it comes to shower benches, there are a few main choices (from what my husband and I could figure out!):
+When it comes to your shower bench, there are a few main choices (from what my husband and I could figure out!):

 - Teak (wood)